ankurinfoniti/angular-laravel-blogger/README.md

 - Admin can view static pages like as About, Contact, etc
 - Blog list page has dynamic server side pagination
 - Blog and page create/edit use ngx-editor and give full-featured text editor
+- Profile page for admin and user
+- Admin can activate and deactivate blog added by user
+- Manage User page
+- User login and dashboard
+- User can add, edit his blog
+- Role based permission